The current state of heat network regulations

 Heat Network (Metering & Billing) Regulations 2014

-Heat networks are presently regulated by the Heat Network (Metering & Billing) Regulations 2014.
+Heat networks are currently regulated by the Heat Network (Metering & Billing) Regulations 2014.
 You can read the full regulations on the Government website, but we won’t bore you with the details.

-Simply put, energy providers who are in charge of a heat network must install energy meters at both the point of entry to the building, where they are on a district heat network, and the final consumers property (your home).
-This allows us, as the metering & billing provider, to accurately charge you for the energy you used.
+Simply put, building owners and managers who are in charge of a heat network must install energy meters at both the point of entry to the building, and in final consumer properties i.e., your home.
+This allows us, as the metering & billing provider, to accurately charge you for the energy you use.

 What is covered: